JohnathonBowers/coding-log/coding-log.md

 **April 1, 2023**
 - Worked on feature list for my individual project for the Projects and Algorithms module in my Coding Dojo bootcamp
 - Studied coding interview problem-solving strategies in Andrei Neagoie's "Master the Coding Interview: Data Structures + Algorithms"
+- Worked on wireframe for my individual project

 ## March 2023